HAIChart: Human and AI Paired Visualization System: Related Work

-{ \stitle{Large Language Models for Visualization (LLM4VIS).} LLM4VIS leverages large language models to transform natural language queries into data visualizations~\cite{ncnet, DBLP:conf/sigmod/Luo00CLQ21, DBLP:conf/vis/Luo00CLQ21, DBLP:journals/corr/abs-2112-12926, wang2022interactive, tian2023chartgpt, DBLP:conf/emnlp/WangZWLW23, DBLP:conf/sigmod/TangLOLC22}.
+\stitle{Large Language Models for Visualization (LLM4VIS).} LLM4VIS leverages large language models to transform natural language queries into data visualizations~\cite{ncnet, DBLP:conf/sigmod/Luo00CLQ21, DBLP:conf/vis/Luo00CLQ21, DBLP:journals/corr/abs-2112-12926, wang2022interactive, tian2023chartgpt, DBLP:conf/emnlp/WangZWLW23, DBLP:conf/sigmod/TangLOLC22}.
 For example, ChartGPT~\cite{tian2023chartgpt} employs LLMs to generate visualizations from natural language queries, while LLM4Vis~\cite{DBLP:conf/emnlp/WangZWLW23} uses few-shot learning to suggest visualization types and explain them in text.
-These methods rely on users providing clear query descriptions and may struggle with accurately modifying visualizations through natural language.
-Our method complements LLM4VIS by providing visualization hints and easy-to-adjust features, reducing user input and making the visualization creation process more efficient.}
+These methods rely on users providing clear query descriptions and may struggle with accurately modifying visualizations through natural language~\cite{DBLP:journals/corr/abs-2406-07815}.
+Our method complements LLM4VIS by providing visualization hints and easy-to-adjust features, reducing user input and making the visualization creation process more efficient.

-\stitle{Reinforcement Learning} is a learning paradigm characterized by trial-and-error explorations, where an agent receives feedback from its environment, which is commonly applied in sequence generation tasks, such as item recommendation~\cite{DBLP:conf/aaai/WangZDTWFCC21}. {Recent research has also adopted reinforcement learning for visualization tasks~\cite{zhou2021table2charts, DBLP:conf/sigmod/Chen022, wu2020mobilevisfixer, deng2022dashbot}.
-For example, PI2~\cite{DBLP:conf/sigmod/Chen022, DBLP:conf/sigmod/TaoC022} employs MCTS to generate interactive UI widgets from SQL logs, assisting developers in understanding necessary queries for analysis tasks.
-Unlike PI2, which requires users to provide SQL queries, \sys automatically recommends good visualizations for datasets.
-While PI2 allows users to refine query results through UI widgets, \sys introduces visualization hints to guide data exploration.
-Both systems aim to facilitate data exploration but differ in their application scenarios.}
+\stitle{Reinforcement Learning} is a learning approach based on trial-and-error, where an agent receives feedback from its environment~\cite{DBLP:conf/icde/LiuCLLFT22}.
+It has been successfully used in various tasks such as item recommendation~\cite{DBLP:conf/aaai/WangZDTWFCC21} and data preparation~\cite{DBLP:conf/sigmod/Chai0FL23, DBLP:journals/pvldb/ChaiLTLL22, DBLP:journals/tkde/ChaiWLNL23}.
+Recently, it has also been applied to visualization tasks~\cite{zhou2021table2charts, DBLP:conf/sigmod/Chen022, wu2020mobilevisfixer, deng2022dashbot}.
+For example, PI2~\cite{DBLP:conf/sigmod/Chen022, DBLP:conf/sigmod/TaoC022} uses MCTS to generate interactive UI widgets from SQL logs, assisting developers in understanding necessary queries for analysis tasks.
+Unlike PI2, which requires user-provided SQL queries, \sys automatically recommends visualizations for datasets and offers hints to guide data exploration.
+Both systems facilitate data exploration but differ in their application scenarios.